✦ Context Engineering · 2026

 You don't write code for the agent.
 You define its objectives, constraints, decision thresholds, and escalation logic.
 The core skill is systems thinking, not syntax.

-07 · The great agent document
+Chapter 07 · The agent document

 The best "prompt"